Dzhokhar Tsarnaev: Appeals

 Tsarnaev appealed his sentence on the grounds that the trial should not have been held in Boston, that there were errors in jury selection and that the judge improperly excluded evidence that Tamerlan Tsarnaev and another man, Ibragim Todashev, committed a prior triple murder in Waltham on September 11, 2011, arguing that such evidence would suggest that Dzhokhar Tsarnaev acted under the influence of Tamerlan Tsarnaev and was possibly fearful of what would happen to him if he refused.

 The appeal was heard by a three-judge panel of the First Circuit on December 12, 2019.
 On July 31, 2020, the First Circuit overturned the death sentence and three of the other convictions, agreeing that the judge failed to determine how much the potential jurors had been aware of the event during jury selection, and ordered a retrial with a new jury for the penalty phase of his trial.
 Tsarnaev remained in prison for multiple life sentences carried by the other uncontested convictions.
 U.S. Circuit Judge O. Rogeriee Thompson, who wrote the opinion, clarified the ruling of the court.
 She stated, "Make no mistake: Dzhokhar will spend his remaining days locked up in prison, with the only matter remaining being whether he will die by execution."

 On March 22, 2021, the Supreme Court agreed to consider an appeal from the Department of Justice, and on October 13, 2021, the Department of Justice presented arguments in favor of reinstating the death penalty for Tsarnaev.
-The Supreme Court ruled on March 4, 2022, in a 6–3 decision, that the First Circuit improperly vacated the death sentence that Tsarnaev had been given.
+On March 4, 2022, in a 6–3 decision penned by Justice Clarence Thomas, the Supreme Court held that the First Circuit had improperly vacated Tsarnaev's death sentence.
 The Court reversed the First Circuit's decision, reinstating the death penalty.
+The Court ruled that Tsarnaev had received a fair trial, rejecting arguments that "trial judge erred in barring certain questions to prospective jurors, and in blocking evidence of his brother Tamerlan's role in a prior triple murder".
+U.S. Attorney for Massachusetts Rachael Rollins commented, "'Legal rulings don't erase trauma and pain.
+Our focus today, and always, is on the hundreds of families that were deeply impacted and traumatized by this horrific act of domestic terrorism'".